ThorD125/ctfs/application_reversing_and_testing.md

 ## what the binary
 magicbytes are the first x bytes that can help you determine what kynd of file it is fe a picture an executable etc

+## before doing anything
+get the filehash
+and make a copy, and use the copy to work with

 ## windows exes
 peheaders contain a lot of info, "pe studio" allows you to look at these